laneboysrc/rc-headless-transmitter/doc/architecture.md

 * So the "mixer" describes the vehicle, but the input section describes the transmitter
 * This should also allow us to extract "mixer" configurations from the 3XS model memory expansion EEPROM
-* The PB can change mixer configuration as well as hardware configuration
+* The *configurator* can change mixer configuration as well as hardware configuration

-* The nRF24 address can serve as a unique model identifier so that the PB can find the corresponding model in its memory
+* The nRF24 address can serve as a unique model identifier so that the *configurator* can find the corresponding model in its memory
     * NOTE: this method will not work well once we support different RF protocols

 * Trims have to be assigneable to a specific input.
 Trims may be either a pair of push-buttons (option: support a separate centering button?) or a potentiometer, or be mechanical (i.e. not existant from a software point-of-view).